The technique has become part of my handwriting and is closely related to the theme I am working on at the particular

-During this painting process, Rutten is strongly involved in techniques and the use of different materials.
-Painting is for her as much about process as product.
-She often begins with a ground of different structures and a random use of bright colors, sometimes pouring and blowing the paint, sometimes using big brushstrokes.
+I often begin with a ground of different structures and a random use of bright colors, using all kinds of mediums and materials.
 In this way offering the coincidence as much chances as possible with the delicious possibility of unexpected results.
-She needs these coincidental effects to initiate the creation process.
-This unsystematic approach, is alternated with intentional interventions.
-And although the first layers are chaotic, in the end for her the painting should have a good balance between energy and stillness, an elegant composition and above all a wide range of colour.
+Because I am much more driven by curiosity and the pure pleasure of experimenting than by intellectual concepts, I need these coincidental effects to initiate the creation process.
+The final result arises from the constant interaction between what happens by chance and the intentional interventions on my part.
+Although the first layers are chaotic, in the end, for me, the painting should have a good balance between energy and stillness, an elegant composition and above all a wide range of colour.